 7. Share the Social Traction You Get with The Real World

-As can be seen from the strategies above, offline marketing is a diverse tactic for diverting people’s attention towards your business.
+As can be seen from the strategies above, offline marketing is a diverse tactic for diverting people’s attention to your business.
 The only downside to it is that it is challenging to track where conversions came from.
 Nevertheless, most entrepreneurs will acknowledge that getting potential clients to buy from their business is much more important than analyzing why exactly they decided to give business to them.
 Take the opportunity to generate more offline interactions and word-of-mouth advertising that goes a long way when it comes to having a positive impact on your bottom line.